 Airey’s Inlet, Beach

 A popular stop is Airey’s Inlet, well known for the location of the 90’s television series “Round the Twist”.
 Filled with some nice walks, beaches and tours of split point lighthouse.
-There is a bunch of usful infomration on the following websites.

 Below the light house is an entrance to the beach, the beach has some rock formations which can be quite good to play with an ND filter and slowed water movement.